 "On the one hand, this film is a made-for-Lifetime style soap opera (actually, several of them).
 On the other, it's a lowbrow comedy involving drag acts and really bad character make-ups, with a surprisingly high raunch factor.
 I say surprisingly high because the film's purported purpose is to function as some sort of morally uplifting Christian tract.

 "Now, apparently there's a considerable market for this mix, since writer/actor Tyler Perry has made a fortune touring in plays of this sort on the Christian theater circuit.
 How much of a fortune?
 Well, the monument-to-conspicuous-consumption mansion (bigger than Tara, but slightly smaller than Versailles) featured in the movie is what Mr. Perry calls home.
-Obviously, selling the gospel with flatulence, horny old men, penis-size jokes, vengeful wronged women, outrageous drag queen grandmas and drug humor pays pretty darned well.
+Obviously, selling the gospel with flatulence, horny old men, dick jokes, vengeful wronged women, outrageous drag queen grandmas and drug humor pays pretty darned well.

 "And it's the sort of mix that's critic-proof, simply because this is not a movie that's designed to appeal to people who are interested in movies.
 Instead, the film's strictly aimed at Perry's fan base -- and a quick reading of online message boards devoted to Perry and his plays reveals that his adherents don't differentiate between this attempt at turning one of his plays into a movie and the canned-theater tapings of his earlier appearances for later release in the home-video market.
 It's just more Tyler Perry, and apparently that's enough."